You may have heard the term, valve job, because older engines frequently needed their valves reconditioned.

 Many engine need a valve job, long before they should, because of valves bending or burning.

-The other common type of valve failure is burnt valves.
+So, burnt valves, is another common type of failure.
 Essentially, this is caused by, combustion gases escaping, between the valve and valve seat, because of incorrect sealing.
-The hot combustion gases are forced past the valve which starts to burn away, the edge of the valve.
-Normally, this type of failure affects the exhaust valves only, but it can also damage the intake valves.
+The hot combustion gases, are forced past the valve, which starts to burn away, the edge of the valve.
+Normally, this type of failure, affects the exhaust valves only, but it can also damage the intake valves.
+As a result, you will need a valve job.

 Because, these problems are so rare in modern engines, many people don’t recognize the signs early enough.

-Here are some of the common signs that, you might need a valve job.
+Here are some of the common signs, that you might need one:

 Ticking Or Popping Noises